ahou8288/ww/README.md

 ### Introduction

-This website
+This repo holds the code for the whitewater.stream website which I am developing.

 ### Technology stack

 * Reactjs front end served from S3
-* Backend in SOME LANGUAGE served from AWS Lambda.
-TODO
+* Serverless Backend in Python served from AWS Lambda.
 * AWS dynamoDb used for data storage.
-TODO
 * AWS Cognito used for user authentication.
 TODO

 ### Running the code